AusClimateService/indices/README.md

 If you're a member of the `xv83` project on NCI
-(i.e. if you're part of the Australian Climate Service), the easiest way to execute `run_icclim.py` is to run it with the version of Python installed at: `/g/data/xv83/dbi599/miniconda3/envs/icclim/bin/python`.
+(i.e. if you're part of the Australian Climate Service), the easiest way to execute `run_icclim.py` is to run it at the command line with the version of Python installed at: `/g/data/xv83/dbi599/miniconda3/envs/icclim/bin/python`.
 For example:
 ```
 $ /g/data/xv83/dbi599/miniconda3/envs/icclim/bin/python run_icclim.py -h